lkodinsson/IngenuityTTRPG/Core_Rules/Character_Features.md

 #### Resources

 Some secondary stats act as resources, and managing these resources allows that character to survive difficult circumstances and perform exceptional abilities.
-All resource stats are represent by *maximum* and *current* values, where the amount of that resource you can have is limited by its maximum, and may be spent until they run out. *Health* and *endurance* are used to measure how well your character is surviving damage and physical stress, with endurance being easy to recover and health being difficult to recover.
+All resource stats are represented by *current* and *maximum* values, where your current amount of that resource you can have is limited by its maximum, and may be spent until it runs out. *Health* and *endurance* are used to measure how well your character is surviving damage and physical stress, with endurance being easy to recover and health being difficult to recover.
 The other two resources are spent to perform special abilities, with *stamina* being used for physical abilities and *focus* being used for mental abilities.

-#### Reflexes
+#### Resistances

 When things happen to and around your character, some stats are used to measure your character's response to those events.
-These stats are basically a form of reflex. *Fortitude* prepares your body for a physical challenge, *initiative* prepares the body to move and detect, and *willpower* prepares the mind to assess or resist influence.
-In some cases the Game Master may even secretly resolve the use of your character's reflexes (especially initiative), if there is any potential that an outcome should be a secret to your character.
+These stats are basically a form of reflex. *Fortitude* prepares your body for a physical challenge, *reflexes* prepares the body to move and detect, and *willpower* prepares the mind to assess or mitigate influence.
+In some cases the Game Master may even secretly resolve the use of your character's resistances (especially reflexes), if there is any potential that an outcome should be a secret to your character.

 #### Defenses

-In contrast to reflexes, the defensive stats of *deflection* and *evasion* are active and decided by player choice.
+In contrast to resistances, the defensive stats of *deflection* and *evasion* are active and decided by player choice.
 In more direct combat encounters, you will have the choice when attacked to use your choice of deflection or evasion.
 Deflection being the option to take the threat head on, and evasion allowing you the chance to avoid it entirely.
 Evasion can be the safer option, but it also requires that you spend your stamina.

 #### Innate